Blessed are the meek: for they shall inherit the earth.

 Blessed are the peacemakers: for they shall be called the children of God.
 (KJV, Matthew 5:5-9)

-Humility or humbleness is a quality of being courteously respectful of others.
+People often wonder humility means or what is the definition of humility.
+In the Bible, humility or humbleness is a quality of being courteously respectful of others.
 It is the opposite of aggressiveness, arrogance, boastfulness, and vanity.
 Rather than, "Me first," humility allows us to say, "No, you first, my friend."
 Humility is the quality that lets us go more than halfway to meet the needs and demands of others.

 Friendships and marriages are dissolved over angry words.
 Resentments divide families and co-workers.
 Prejudice separates race from race and religion from religion.
 Reputations are destroyed by malicious gossip.
 Greed puts enmity between rich and poor.
 Wars are fought over arrogant assertions.